-Current estimates suggest that at least 20 percent of the populations suffers from some form of eye allergy, or allergic conjunctivitis.
+Current estimates suggest that at least 20 percent of the population suffers from some form of eye allergy, or allergic conjunctivitis.
 In fact, in the 2012 Allergies in America study, eye complaints among allergy sufferers were among the most vexing.

 My eye allergy action plan begins with a greater understanding of exact seasonal triggers.
 Then strategies for control include:

-• cleaning and changing your air-conditioning filter on a regular basis;
+• Cleaning and changing your air-conditioning filter on a regular basis.

-• checking the pollen count before prolonged outdoor activities; pre-treating to reduce symptoms with OTC and prescription allergy medicines, including anti-allergy eye drops such as Pazeo, Pataday or Zaditor;
+• Checking the pollen count before prolonged outdoor activities; pre-treating to reduce symptoms with OTC and prescription allergy medicines, including anti-allergy eye drops such as Pazeo, Pataday or Zaditor.

-• wearing big sunglasses on windy and high pollen days;
+• Wearing big sunglasses on windy and high pollen days.

 I’d also speak to your allergist about long-term strategies to put your miserable allergy symptoms “in remission,” such as allergy injections or sublingual therapy.